rqzheng2015/systemjs-demo/README.md

 - Develop the project

 Run command below to start the dev server.
-It will run `SystemJS` to load components if the browser not supports `dynamic import`.
+It will run `SystemJS` to load components if the browser doesn't support `dynamic import`.

 ```shell
 pnpm dev